jaxxstorm/hookpick/README.md

-# locksmith
+# hookpick

-Locksmith is a tool to manage some operational concepts of Hashicorp Vault, specifically related to the painful process of unsealing, initialising and rekeying Vault.
+hookpick is a tool to manage some operational concepts of Hashicorp Vault, specifically related to the painful process of unsealing, initialising and rekeying Vault.

 You provide a configuration file with a map of "datacenters".
-Each datacenter has a key and an array of hosts.
-Locksmith will perform actions against each of those hosts as you need.
+Each datacenter has a key and an array of hosts. hookpick will perform actions against each of those hosts as you need.

+The name comes from a a Hook Pick, a tool used to pick locks.
+This tool is meant to to "unlock" the administration of Vault.
+Originally the tool was called locksmith, but it conflicted with [locksmith](https://github.com/coreos/locksmith).

 It is currently considered Alpha, and may change drastically over time.